BlueAmulet/EDFModLoader/Patcher/README.md

 Offset: Hex bytes ; Optional comment
 Offset: Type!
 Value ; Optional comment
 ```
-Where 'Offset' is a hexadecimal offset in memory from the base address of EDF5.exe
+Where 'Offset' is a hexadecimal offset from the in memory base address of the game.
 And 'Hex bytes' are a series of hexadecimal bytes to patch into that address.
 If an exclamation mark is found, the 'Type!
 Value' format is used instead of the 'Hex bytes' format.
 All data including and following a semicolon is ignored up to the end of the line.